containers/youki/README.md

   <img src="docs/youki.png" width="230" height="230">
 </p>

-youki is an implementation of [runtime-spec](https://github.com/opencontainers/runtime-spec) in Rust, referring to [runc](https://github.com/opencontainers/runc).
+youki is an implementation of the [OCI runtime-spec](https://github.com/opencontainers/runtime-spec) in Rust, similar to [runc](https://github.com/opencontainers/runc).

 # About the name

-youki is pronounced as /joʊki/ or yoh-key. youki is named after a Japanese word 'youki', which means 'a container'.
+youki is pronounced as /joʊki/ or yoh-key. youki is named after the Japanese word 'youki', which means 'a container'.
 In Japanese language, youki also means 'cheerful', 'merry', or 'hilarious'.

 # Motivation

-Here is why I am rewriting a new container runtime in Rust.
+Here is why we are writing a new container runtime in Rust.

 - Rust is one of the best languages to implement oci-runtime.
 Many container tools are written in Go.
 It's all very nice products.
 However, the container runtime requires the use of system calls, which requires a bit of special handling when implemented in Go.
 This is too tricky(e.g. _namespaces(7)_, _fork(2)_); with Rust, it's not that tricky and you can use system calls.
 Also, unlike C, Rust provides the benefit of memory management.
 Rust is not yet a major player in the container field, and Rust has the potential to contribute more to this field.
 I hope to be one of the examples of how Rust can be used in this field.
 - youki has the potential to be faster and use less memory than runc.
 This means that it can work in environments with tight memory usage.
 I don't have any benchmarks, etc., as it is not yet fully operational, but I expect that it will probably perform better when implemented in Rust.
 In fact, [crun](https://github.com/containers/crun#performance), a container runtime implemented in C, is quite high performance.
 For example, it may be possible to experiment with asynchronous processing using async/await in some parts.